 In “Conversations with Monique Guild,” Monique speaks with global leaders that have overcome enormous obstacles and achieved massive success.
 Guests have ranged from Dr. John Gray, Dr. Joe Dispenza, Dr. Anne-Marie Bennstom, who founded the Ashram to Ramy El-Batrawi, a man who went from living in a car to being Adnan Khashoggi’s right-hand person.

-Monique Guild, Business Intuitive, Wealth Builder, Turnaround and Development Strategist uses her swift precision laser intuitive abilities to diagnose current outcomes.
+Monique Guild, Futurist, Turnaround and Development Strategist uses her swift precision laser abilities to diagnose current outcomes.
 As a Futurist, she invents and develops astounding solutions, which result in measurable financial results.

-Monique’s book launch is fall of 2018.
-She is also, currently in development for a television series based on her work and establishing the Monique Guild Institute.
+Monique’s book launch is the fall of 2018.
+She is also, currently in development for a television series based on her work.